matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 Let's add some colors using the depth buffer.
 We'll color each triangle according to it depth.
-The beauty of the PolyCollection object is that you can specify the color of each of the triangle using a numpy array, so let's just do
+The beauty of the PolyCollection object is that you can specify the color of each of the triangle using a NumPy array, so let's just do
 that:

 ```